smalenfant/iperf-elastic/README.md

 - params: Set parameters for iperf
 - location: (optional) Location where the test originate from
 - elastic_url: Elasticsearch URL to post data (default to http://elasticsearch:9200)
+- elastic_user: optional username to connect to elasticsearch
+- elastic_pass: optional password to connect to elasticsearch
 - HOSTNAME: Can be used to override the docker generate hostname

 # Examples: